10 Things I Learned On The Job as a First-Time Entrepreneur

 Posted on April 16 2019

 I love that phrase "You don't know what you don't know."
-Entrepreneurship was one big pool of unknowns when I first started out.
+As a first-time entrepreneur, everything was one big pool of unknowns when I first started out.
 While I thought my retail management background had me well-prepared, I quickly realized nothing could have fully prepared me for this journey.
+I wish I had known all this starting out.
+I'm hoping sharing this experience will help another first-time entreprenur stumble less in their journey.

 I had first started out dabbling in an online gift shop I had with my sister while I was working full-time as a retail manager.
 Things always moved slower than I hoped and I had trouble finding time to dedicate to the business.
 We ended up abandoning that idea but it was the catalyst for starting Valia Honolulu.
 I had wanted to own a women's clothing boutique since middle school and you could say every job I had after that dream started was to get myself ready for entrepreneurship.